spenserg92/Books-App/README.md

   - As a user, I want the ability to sign in.
   - As a user, I want the ability to change my password.
   - As a user, I want the ability to sign out.
-  - As a user, I want the ability to create my own books.
+  - As a user, I want the ability to add my own books to a list.
   - As a user, I want the ability to update my books.
+  - As a user, I want the ability to view all books in a list.
   - As a user, I want the ability to view all of my books in a list.
   - As a user, I want the ability to read more details of individual books.
   - As a user, I want the ability to delete my books.
   - As a user, I want the ability to view books others have created.
   - As a user, I want the ability to favorite books that other people have created.
-  - As a user, I want the ability to remove recipes from my favorites.
+  - As a user, I want the ability to remove books from my favorites.
+  - As a user, I want the ability to add reviews to books.

 # Wireframes